NC State University is committed to optimizing the health and well-being of parents and children when employees add new children to their families.

 - Paid Parental Leave must run concurrent with Family & Medical Leave, if available.
 Even if the employee has already exhausted their available Family & Medical Leave, the employee will remain eligible to use Paid Parental Leave if it has not been used within the past twelve months.

-- When used concurrently with Family & Medical Leave, Paid Parental Leave must be applied to absences prior to the employee using any available personal leave (vacation, bonus, sick, etc.), other accrued paid time off, or leave without pay.
+- Paid Parental Leave (“Recuperation Leave”) must be applied to absences prior to the employee using any available personal leave (vacation, bonus, sick, etc.), other accrued paid time off, or leave without pay.

 - Paid Parental Leave cannot be used prior to the birth or legal placement of a child for related medical issues or placement-related legal or court appointments.